FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_mailTemplates/_index.md

     "title": "Mail templates",
     "linkTitle": "Mail templates",
     "weight": "230"
 }Use the *Mail Template Repository* page to manage the email templates used in Human to Human and System to Human file transfers. {{< SecureTransport/componentshortname  >}} uses the mail template selected on the *AdHoc Settings* page to create all notification emails to ad hoc file transfer recipients and senders.
-To select the mail template, see <a href="../t_st_adhocconfiguration#SetupMenu_1217491348_1052091" class="MCXref xref">Configure adhoc file transfers</a>.
+To select the mail template, see [Configure adhoc file transfers](../t_st_adhocconfiguration#SetupMenu_1217491348_1052091).

 {{< SecureTransport/componentshortname  >}} sends the following email notifications to ad hoc file transfer recipients and senders: